 E/R.6.038 Public Health Directorate staffing rationalisation

-Project Overview

-Project Title E/R.6.038 Public Health Directorate staffing rationalisation

-Project Code TR001394 Business Planning Reference E/R.6.038

-Business Planning Brief Description Deletion of vacant posts within structure and removal of one PHJCU team leader post.

-Senior Responsible Officer Liz Robin
+Project Overview Project Title E/R.6.038 Public Health Directorate staffing rationalisation Project Code TR001394 Business Planning Reference E/R.6.038 Business Planning Brief Description Deletion of vacant posts will post. hin structure and removal of one PHJCU team leader Senior Responsible Officer Liz Robin

-Project Approach

-Background

-Why do we need to undertake this project?

 There is a need to reduce the overall public health budget in line with reductions in the national public health grant (approximately £700,000 for 2019/20).
 There are some staff posts which became vacant in 2017/18 and 2018/19 and for which the vacancies have been held.
 This has been associated with some decreases in service provision, but it is feasible to delete the vacancies and maintain current levels of delivery.
 There is also a restructure within the Public Health Joint Commissioning Unit with Peterborough City Council.
 The proposed merger of two team leader posts will also lead to a saving.
 Reduction of the staff budget will enable the organisation to meet its 2019-20 business planning savings.

-What would happen if we did not complete this project?

 The budget amount for these posts would remain unused and the organisation would miss out on the opportunity to make savings towards the budget.

-Approach

-Aims / Objectives

-Creating savings

-- Removing vacant posts

-Project Overview - What are we doing

-This project involves removing vacant posts from the Public Health Budget.

-What assumptions have you made?